Just got to the end of my unanswered questions list! Phew!

 Favourite thing to do in my job: Colour is absolutely fantastic – anything which involves colour is awesome!
 Indicators, prisms, organic polymers, quantum dots… So many ways of giving something colour!
 I guess that’s why I’m interested in light and optical spectroscopy…

-I am a teaching fellow in a university, with a specialism in optical spectroscopy.
+My Work: I am a teaching fellow in a university, with a specialism in optical spectroscopy.

 As a senior teaching fellow, my primary responsibility is in delivering high quality teaching to our undergraduate students through lectures, lab classes and tutorials.
 I am a chemist, and my interest in chemistry involves so-called “electronic” spectroscopy.
 This is spectroscopy concerned with movement of electrons, and is measured by a “UV/Vis” spectrometer – which measures light in the ultraviolet and visible regions.
 This means that whatever I am looking at is – you guessed it – coloured!
 This technique is often known as ‘colourimetry’, but there is so much more you can do beyond simply determining concentrations of solutions.
 I also use fluorescence spectroscopy – where “UV/Vis” is when light is absorbed by a molecule, fluorescence is the opposite – when light is ‘shone out’ by a molecule.